 Welcome to Los Angeles Southwest College!

-The mission of Los Angeles Southwest College is to facilitate student success, encourage life-long learning, and enrich the life of its diverse community.
+Los Angeles Southwest College aims to facilitate student success, encourage life-long learning, and enrich the life of its diverse community.

 To fulfill this mission, the college faculty and staff members are guided by the core values of accountability, equity, respect, excellence and Integrity.